Community

 In Jena, Germany

-Funded by the Carl-Zeiss-Stiftung, the Professorship for Artificial Intelligence for Neural Systems Imaging at the Friedrich-Schiller-University Jena bridges research environments between the University and the University Hospital Jena.
-Our group is part of German Center for Mental Health (DZPG) at the Halle-Jena-Magdeburg site, contributing to the national research network on translational mental-health research, where Thomas Wolfers serves as Principal Investigator.
-Our work builds interdisciplinary bridges across Jena’s communities in machine learning, neuroscience, clinical, cognitive and psychological research.
+Funded by the Carl-Zeiss-Stiftung, the Professorship for Artificial Intelligence in Neural Systems Imaging at the Friedrich-Schiller-University Jena connects research across the university and the University Hospital Jena, creating a joint environment for AI-driven neuroscience and clinical translation.
+Our group is embedded in the German Center for Mental Health (DZPG) at the Halle-Jena-Magdeburg site and contributes to a nationwide network for translational mental health research.
+We actively foster interdisciplinary connections across Jena’s research communities in machine learning, neuroscience, clinical research, cognitive science, psychology and more.
+In this context, we are pleased to be affiliated with ELLIS to collaborate closely with researchers across Europe.

 In Tübingen, Germany